Zavebark/cryptonite_taskphase1_abhijeet/Hello Hackers.md

 First module to be attempted from pwn.college and has two challenges.

 # Intro To Commands
-Just includes to user to invoke a command `hello` in order to recieve the flag.
+Just includes the user to invoke a command `hello` in order to recieve the flag.

 After opening the terminal typing in `hello` and pressing the `enter key` gives the flag.